 My concealer and I have a complicated history.
-I started swiping it on around age thirteen, to cover the under eye circles that had begun making me self-conscious.
-I spent the next thirty years completely addicted to the camouflage.
+I started swiping it on around age 13, to cover the under-eye circles that had begun making me self-conscious.
+I spent the next 30 years completely addicted to the camouflage.
 I stashed sticks in my pocket, carried liquids in my purse, and even took compacts on camping trips.
-When I looked in the mirror, all I saw was those sad circles making me I look more tired than I felt.
+When I looked in the mirror, all I saw was those sad circles making me look more tired than I felt.
 I never gave up hope that I would eventually find some magic serum or miracle cream to banish them for good.

 With a mirror, Dr. Roostaeian showed me exactly where he performs tear trough injections.
 Tracing a gentle arc along the top ridge of my cheekbone, he explained that typically a tear trough deformity is most pronounced in the area adjacent to the nose and becomes less depressed as you move outward.
 He also pointed out my mild fat displacement that was causing some shadowing, the first sign that I was developing those puffy lower eyelid “bags.”
 He told me that sometimes patients seeking tear trough treatment actually need lower eyelid surgery (blepharoplasty) to have those fat pads excised.
 “Good candidates for filler are patients whose dark circles are primarily caused by a depression, rather than excess eyelid fat creating shadows,” he said.